calebtgraves/calebtgraves/README.md

-# Hi!
-I'm Caleb Graves!
+# Hi, I'm Caleb Graves!

 I'm a Front-End Web Developer living in Logan, Utah.
 I have a Bachelor's Degree in Web Design and Development from BYU-Idaho, a year and a half of experience as a Software Developer, and I'm currently looking for a full-time position in Software and/or Web Development

 Here's a link to my resume site, which I built in Svelte!
 [htts://www.calebtgraves.com](https://www.calebtgraves.com)

-## What I'm working on - Updated February 2026:
+## What I'm working on - Updated March 2026:

 ### Yahtzee Scorecard App
 - I'm working on an app that I plan to put on the google play store that will act as a scorecard for Yahtzee.